 Arizona is a state located in the southwestern region of the United States.
 It is also famously known as Grand Canyon State.
 The major cities in this state are Phoenix, Tuscan, Scottsdale, Flagstaff, Yuma, and many more.

-Overall in the US, 50 species of scorpions are found, and out of the 30 species are alone found in Arizona described as Arizona scorpions.
+Overall in the US, 50 scorpion species are found, and out of the 30 species alone found in Arizona are described as Arizona scorpions.

 Arizona is categorized into Northern Arizona and Southern Arizona.